 CHICAGO (AP) -- Dr. Janet Rowley, a pioneer in cancer genetics research, has died at age 88.

-The University of Chicago, where Rowley obtained her medical degree and spent most of her career, says in a statement she died Tuesday of ovarian cancer complications at her home near the university.
+Rowley spent most of her career at the University of Chicago, where she also obtained her medical degree.
+She died Tuesday of ovarian cancer complications at her home nearby, the university said in a statement.